 The ways are manifold, for there are options to review code sections or just plain everything (recommended); one can at least establish a practice of sanity checking code by oneself if there are no peers to review it (recommended); reviews can be one-offs or scheduled to be repeated (recommended).

 Automated tests, then, are part of the review process, too, and so are reviews through external experts.
-The idea is to constantly check and monitor the health and quality of our work—for while in practice, our businesses will depend on it, that also makes us experts, that also makes us professionals.
+The idea is to constantly check and monitor the health and quality of our work—for while in practice, our businesses will depend on it, doing so also makes us experts, also makes us professionals.

 ❧ This is a sketch.
 A sketch about minimal web development, yes—what’s most important to it.
 But also a sketch about how to become a web developer, something that I’ve so far never truly desired to cover—the only attempts, they have been basal, or very different, like my May talk at beyond tellerrand.